mVentory/MVentory_UI/CategoryExternalLink/README.md

 ##Installation

 1. Upload files to your magento.
 2. Go to backend Catalog > Manage Categories, and click on a category to select it.
 In the "General Information" tab there is a "URL Key" field.
 You now should be able to type in absolute urls there (http://otherwebsite.com/), hit save.
+Note: To enter a relative url, prefix it with a /.
+Like: "/delivery".
 3. Go to the website frontend and check that the menu item is now pointing to the external url.

 ![alt tag](https://raw.githubusercontent.com/mVentory/MVentory_UI/master/CategoryExternalLink/screenshot1.png)